mesopelagique/expect/README.md

 	End while
 	...
 ```
-If test failed, the message will be : `"A new Scanner for an empty string is at the end"`
+If the test failed, the message will be : `"A new Scanner for an empty string is at the end"`

 You can share some initialization code using `beforeEach` (resp. `afterEach`)